A bass is a bass is a bass, right?

 Double bass, on the other hand, is a bit more “limited” in this sense that it is mostly intended for classical and jazz music.
 It is also common in rockabilly and similar genres.

 Both upright basses and bass guitars serve the same function, no matter the genre.
 They’re both the “foundation” in a band or an orchestra, serving the purpose of a backing instrument and, in rare occasions, as lead instruments.

-They both also have four strings, although some bass guitars have 5, 6, or even more strings.
+They both also have four strings, although some bass guitars have 5, 6, or even more strings (see bass guitar 4 string vs 5 string for more).
 The standard tuning is pretty much the same as well, going E1, A1, D2, and G2.